cipi api

 HTTP/navigation logs (nginx access logs) contain IP addresses, which are personal data under GDPR.
 The 90-day retention ensures compliance with the data minimization principle while preserving enough history for debugging and security analysis.
 Application and security logs are retained for 12 months to support audit trails and incident investigation.

-Redis is an in-memory data store that Cipi installs as part of the default stack (from version 4.0.4).
+Valkey is the in-memory data store that Cipi installs as part of the default stack.
+Since v4.5.6 Cipi provisions Valkey instead of redis-server.
 It excels at caching, session storage, message queues, real-time broadcasting, and rate limiting.

 Laravel integration